 Lissa was a center of Jewish studies.
-Present day Lissa can be investigated on the web , There is a museum in the town that holds some important Jewish community artifacts and records.
-A link to this museum is http://www.muzeum.leszno.pl
+There is a museum in the town that holds some important Jewish community artifacts and records.
+A link to this museum is Muzeum Leszno

-Additional data on the cemetery history in Lissa can be found here: http://www.kirkuty.xip.pl/leszno.htm
+Additional data on the history of the Jewish population in Lissa is to be found here:

 There is a Yizkor Book for Lissa, as yet untranslated from German.
 Listed on JewishGen Yizkor Book project database.

 JewishGen blog entry on the town Reconstituting a Community: Leszno, Poland

 Lissa was known for weaving, cloth making, sewing, clothing manufacturers and tailors to the rich landowners and nobility.
 Among many others the Berwin family was known for fine tailoring for wealthy patrons.